Fiorim1/Fiorim1/README.md

 ### Programmer 👽

-- 🧐 I'm currently work as a freelancer
-- 🌱 I’m currently specializing in Software Engineering.
+🧐 I'm currently working as a Digital Systems Analyst and freelancer 🌱 Specializing in Software Engineering
-- 💬 Ask me about: Codes, Programming Languages, AI, Technology
+💬 Ask me about: Code, Programming Languages, AI, Technology

 ## 🤝 Follow me: